Resources | Relocity

 Washington D.C. market rental trends report

-Over the past 3–6 months, rents in Washington, D.C. have experienced modest increases across most apartment sizes.
+Over the past 3–6 months, rents in Washington, DC have experienced a slight increase in larger apartment sizes while smaller units remained mostly unchanged.
 These changes are largely influenced by shifting demand and a rebalancing in the rental market, where increased inventory and seasonality have tempered larger-unit pricing, while demand for smaller units remains strong due to affordability pressures and population growth.
-As of Q1 2025, the median rent in Washington, D.C. is approximately $2,400 per month.
+As of Q2 2025, the median rent in Washington, DC is approximately $2,790 per month.

 Alexandria, VA